Smart environment: Existing projects

 The Aware Home Research Initiative at Georgia Tech "is devoted to the multidisciplinary exploration of emerging technologies and services based in the home" and was launched in 1998 as one of the first "living laboratories."

-The MavHome (Managing an Adaptive Versatile Home) project, at UT Arlington, is a smart environment-lab with state-of-the-art algorithms and protocols used to provide a customized, personal environment to the users of this space.
-The MavHome project, in addition to providing a safe environment, wants to reduce the energy consumption of the inhabitants.
+The Mav Home (Managing an Adaptive Versatile Home) project, at UT Arlington, is a smart environment-lab with state-of-the-art algorithms and protocols used to provide a customized, personal environment to the users of this space.
+The Mav Home project, in addition to providing a safe environment, wants to reduce the energy consumption of the inhabitants.

-Other projects include House_n at the MIT Media Lab and many others.
+Other projects include House at the MIT Media Lab and many others.